eromatiya/the-glorious-dotfiles/.github/ISSUE_TEMPLATE/issue-template.md

 <!--
 If you're having an issue...
 Well, that's why you're here right?

+### IMPORTANT NOTE: Ricing and this dotfiles are not my priority right now.
+So if you have a question, read the wiki first!
+Make sure to check the dependencies and requirements to avoid avoidable errors!
+If it's a bug, uhm well, like I said in the first sentence, this is not my priority anymore.
+Pull request is appreciated.

 If you're having a problem or question on why certain things doesn't work, did you already read the wiki?
 Do you have the needed dependencies installed?
 If no, please read it.

 Wiki: https://github.com/manilarome/the-glorious-dotfiles/wiki